helloclown/forum/reddit/ReadMe.md

 how to run:

+go to the reddit folder

+1.    npm install    in order to install modules
+2.    npm install hash.js --save    add hash.js module manually
-1.    npm start
+3.    npm start
-2.    click the "address"
+4.    click the area hint.